NihalPandey5060/NihalPandey5060/readme.md

 # hello I'm Nihal

-## this Profile ReadMe file is still under work
+## this Profile ReadMe file is still under work because it is what it is

 ![NihalPandey5060's Streak](https://github-readme-streak-stats.herokuapp.com/?user=NihalPandey5060&theme=synthwave&hide_border=false)